-Senate GOP rejects Trump’s assertion about transfer of power — with no direct criticism of the president
+GOP senators reject Trump’s assertion about transfer of power — with no direct criticism of the president

 “The winner of the November 3rd election will be inaugurated on January 20th.
 There will be an orderly transition just as there has been every four years since 1792,” Senate Majority Leader Mitch McConnell (R-Ky.) tweeted early Thursday, following the president’s comments late Wednesday night.

 He declined to further address the controversial statements.
 “Did you see my tweet?
-That pretty well sums it up,” McConnell told reporters in the Capitol.
+That pretty well sums it up,” McConnell told reporters at the Capitol.

-Most Republicans tried to dodge how they would respond if the president refused to accept the results if he loses and stoked violence among his supporters, either calling it a hypothetical they would not contemplate or saying Trump just talks like that but does not follow through on such threats.
+Most Republicans tried to dodge how they would respond if the president refused to accept the results if he lost and stoked violence among his supporters, either calling it a hypothetical they would not contemplate or saying Trump just talks like that but does not follow through on such threats.

 “The president says crazy stuff.
 We’ve always had a peaceful transition of power.
 It’s not going to change,” Sen. Ben Sasse (R-Neb.) said.